Meteor-Community-Packages/meteor-user-status/README.md

 - `online`: `true` if there is at least one connection online for this user
 - `lastLogin`: information about the most recent login of the user, with the fields `date`, `ipAddr`, and `userAgent`.
 - `idle`: `true` if all connections for this user are idle.
 Requires idle tracking to be turned on for all connections, as below.
 - `lastActivity`: if the user was idle, the last time an action was observed.
-Field is only available when user is online.
-When user Logs off, the field will disappear.
-To track lastActivity for every user (regardless of monitoring) use Server API.
+This field is only available when the user is online and idle.
+It does not maintain the user's last activity in real time or a stored value indefinitely - `lastLogin` is a coarse approximation to that.
+For more information, see https://github.com/mizzao/meteor-user-status/issues/80.

 To make this available on the client, use a reactive cursor, such as by creating a publication on the server: